ganeti/ganeti/man/gnt-backup.rst

 ``--zeroing-timeout-per-mib`` options control the timeout, the former determining the minimum time to wait, and the latter how much longer to wait per MiB of data the instance has.

+The ``--long-sleep`` option allows Ganeti to keep the instance shut down for the entire duration of the export if necessary.
+This is needed if snapshots are not supported by the underlying storage type, or if the creation of snapshots fails for some reason - e.g. lack of space.

 The exit code of the command is 0 if all disks were backed up successfully, 1 if no data was backed up or if the configuration